Duchies of Cornwall and Lancaster making millions from the MoD, schools and charities

 Public bodies in Devon are being charged millions by King Charles and Prince William’s private estates, according to an explosive new expose on the Royal family’s finances.

-The investigation by Channel 4’s Dispatches and The Sunday Times revealed that the Duchies of Cornwall and Lancaster reportedly made about £50m in the past year alone from charging rent to the Ministry of Defence (MoD) and the NHS, as well as schools and charities across the country.
+The investigation by Channel 4’s Dispatches and The Sunday Times revealed that the Duchies of Cornwall (DoC) and Lancaster made about £50m in the past year alone from charging rent to the Ministry of Defence (MoD) the NHS, and schools and charities across the country.

-The vast business empire includes a portfolio of land, properties and various assets, with the Duchy of Cornwall (DoC) being valued at more than £1bn.
+The business empire includes a portfolio of land, properties and assets, with the Duchy of Cornwall (DoC) being valued at more than £1bn.

 Moreover, as they are separate from the Crown Estate, the chancellor of the exchequer does not receive any of the Duchies’ profits.

-There is added controversy as the Crown has refused to reveal details of the properties they own.

-However, the C4/Times investigation compiled a dossier of all the DoC’s land registry titles and found that in Devon there is a 25-year leasehold deal with Dartmoor Prison, amounting in total to £37.5m – the equivalent of £1.5m a year – despite the prison being empty.
+The C4/Times investigation compiled a dossier of all the DoC’s land registry titles and found that in Devon there is a 25-year leasehold deal with Dartmoor Prison, amounting in total to £37.5m.

 Earlier this year, all 175 inmates were moved to other jails after high levels of the radioactive gas radon were detected, although all the repairs to the prison are still being funded by the taxpayer.

-Nearby, Dartmoor’s Princetown Primary Community School is paying the DoC £15,200 plus VAT in annual rent – amounting to £600,000 during the lifetime of the lease.

-In addition, the MoD pays for the British Army to go on training exercises on Dartmoor, where the DoC owns 67,500 acres of land.
+In addition, the MoD pays for the British Army to go on training exercises on Dartmoor, as the DoC owns 67,500 acres of land.

-In the South Hams, the Royal Navy has paid more than £900,000 over the last 10 years for the right to moor boats near the Britannia Royal Naval College, where Prince William trained as a naval officer, as the DoC owns the bed of the Dart Estuary.
+In the South Hams the Royal Navy has paid the DoC, which owns the foreshore of the Dart Estuary, more than £900,000 over the last 10 years for the right to moor boats near the Britannia Royal Naval College (BRNC), where Prince William trained as a naval officer.

-In total, the Royal Navy has been charged more than £1m since 2004 by the DoC to use its jetties.
+In total, the DoC has charged the Royal Navy more than £1m since 2004 to allow it to use its jetties, the investigation found.

 According to King Charles, the profits are used to fund official and charitable work as well the monarch’s private activities.